BELLA-RadiationSimulations/GRAPPA/README.md

 - Muons
 - Photons

-At the end of a simulation, GRAPPA produces a histogram plot file, where many of the produced particle statistics are analyzed, a histogram ROOT file and a _Ntuple_ ROOT file.
-In Geant4, an Ntuple represents a file where each column stores some particular data (for example x coordinate or y momentum) of a given particle.
+The output of a GRAPPA simulation consists of a _histogram plot_ file with pe-analysed particle statistics, a _histogram ROOT_ file and an _Ntuple_ ROOT file.
+In Geant4, an Ntuple represents a file where each column stores particular data (for example x coordinate or y momentum) of a given particle.

 # Installation guide